tenaciousdlg/cloudflare_terraform/warp_to_tunnel/README.md

 ...
 ```

 6. Terraform will then create three instances in GCP.
 One for the desktop and two for the remote private resources.
 Two tunnels are created and configured on the remote private instances.
-WARP is installed on the desktop along with the Cloudflare CA Certitifcate being installed to Firefox.
-Users will need to finish conifuring WARP when logging into the desktop.
+WARP is installed on the desktop along with the Cloudflare CA Certificate being installed to Firefox.
+Users will need to finish configuring WARP when logging into the desktop.

 Navigate to [Chrome Remote Desktop](https://remotedesktop.google.com/access/) and locate the zt-desktop insance.
 Terraform will provide the desktop name in its output after `terraform apply`.
 Use the pin set earlier to complete the login.